College of Social Sciences/Spark Matsunaga Institute for Peace and Conflict Resolution

 The Academic Program

-Peace and conflict resolution is a dynamic field, one that is increasingly relevant to our graduates' professional careers and to other fields of academic inquiry.
-Students from all colleges in UH Manoa may enroll in Peace and Conflict Education (PACE) courses, either as an intellectual endeavor or to enhance their personal and professional skills.
-We believe that students who understand the causes of conflict and the methods for resolving conflicts will be better equipped for a wide range of careers, including, but not limited to, positions in education, law, dispute resolution, human resource management, industrial relations, government, foreign service, security, urban and regional planning, sociology, and social work.
+Students may enroll in Peace and Conflict Education (PACE) courses, either as an intellectual endeavor or to enhance personal and professional skills.
+Students who understand the causes of conflict and the methods for resolving conflicts will be better equipped for a wide range of careers in the fields of education, law, human resource management, industrial relations, government, foreign service, security, urban and regional planning, sociology, and social work, to name a few.

 For students who wish to obtain an academic qualification in peace and conflict resolution, the institute offers three programs: